View on GitHub

 The Value of Data

 This seminar is focused on answering one question: “what is the value of data?”.
 Throughout a mix of lectures and paper discussions, we will explore the many dimensions of this question.
-We will explore this question from a multidisciplinary perspective that includes computer science, economics, and social science, among others.
+We will explore this question from a multidisciplinary perspective that includes computer science, statistics, and social sciences, among others.
 We will discuss abstract ideas and practical concepts and tools as well.

 A typical session will consist of a short introduction by the instructor, followed by a paper discussion (students are expected to read the assigned papers ahead of the class and guide the discussion).